What is EMR? Features, Examples and Popular EMR Systems

 2. Specialized Healthcare Use Cases

-- Dental EMR: Managing dental history, treatment plans, and integrating imaging for oral health diagnostics.
+- Dental: Managing dental history, treatment plans, and integrating imaging for oral health diagnostics.

-- Mental Health EMR: Assessing and documenting psychiatric evaluations, treatment plans, and medication management.
+- Mental Health: Assessing and documenting psychiatric evaluations, treatment plans, and medication management.

-- Orthopedic EMR: Capturing musculoskeletal exams, integrating imaging for orthopedic assessments, and tracking surgical procedures.
+- Orthopedic: Capturing musculoskeletal exams, integrating imaging for orthopedic assessments, and tracking surgical procedures.

-- Ophthalmology EMR: Tracking eye exams, visual acuity, and integrating imaging for ocular health records.
+- Ophthalmology: Tracking eye exams, visual acuity, and integrating imaging for ocular health records.

-- Oncology EMR: Documenting cancer patient records, treatment plans, and managing protocols.
+- Oncology: Documenting cancer patient records, treatment plans, and managing protocols.

-- Pediatric EMR: Recording growth charts, and developmental milestones, and managing well-child visits.
+- Pediatric: Recording growth charts, and developmental milestones, and managing well-child visits.

 3. Healthcare Setting-Specific Use Cases